iamhasibulhasan/iamhasibulhasan/README.md

 ## Hi there 👋
->I am Hasibul Hasan.I create web applications.
-I love to write code in the middle of the night, share my knowledge with my friends.
-During my free time, I like to eat various foods.
+>Software Engineer with over 2.5 years of experience in building and implementing scalable software solutions.
+Specialized in .NetCore with Entity Framework Core, I excel in solving complex problems and have a strong commitment to continuous learning in the field.
+I work well in team environments, can lead projects when necessary, and collaborate closely with stakeholders to define technical roadmaps and align them with business goals.

 🌱 I’m currently learning .Net core, Angular, SQL etc.

-📫 How to reach me [Click Here](https://hasibul-hasan.netlify.app/) .
+📫 How to reach me [Click Here](https://abouthasibul.com/) .

 ⚡ Fun fact: I am always free 😃